Michigan Matters: Discouraging Distracted Drivers

 Southfield (CBS Detroit) – As the pandemic winds down and people get behind the wheel of their cars more often and with increasing temptation of other things to do while driving (texting, using phone, facebook) a growing chorus of leaders is raising concern about the perils of distracted drivers on our roads.

-Three advocates – Steven A. Kiefer, President of GM International, State Rep. Mari Manoogian, D-40th House District, and Joseph Richardson Jr., President & CEO: AAA-The Auto Club Group — appear with Carol Cain, Senior Producer/Host of CBS 62’s “Michigan Matters” at 7:30 a.m. this Sunday– to talk about this pressing issue and legislation in Lansing that would change laws in Michigan if enacted.READ MORE: Judge Wants To Learn More About Record Breach In Snyder Case
+Three advocates – Steven A. Kiefer, President of GM International, State Rep. Mari Manoogian, D-40th House District, and Joseph Richardson Jr., President & CEO: AAA-The Auto Club Group — appear with Carol Cain, Senior Producer/Host of CBS 62’s “Michigan Matters” at 7:30 a.m. this Sunday– to talk about this pressing issue and legislation in Lansing that would change laws in Michigan if enacted.READ MORE: This Township In Michigan Must Pay $140K In Legal Fees On $500 Verdict

 Kiefer lost a son, Mathew, who was on his way to Michigan State in 2016 when a driver rear-ended his car on the freeway and sent him into the path of ongoing traffic the other way.
 He was instantly killed.
 He started The Kiefer Foundation in his son’s honor and been working to raise awareness about the perils of distracted driving and changing laws.